 - I’ve even made some money!
 I sell my Orderly Roots Guides and The Paperless Genealogy Guide (with Brooks Duncan) and I’ve earned some money through speaking, writing and consulting.
 I feel so fortunate for that!

-I want to thank you, my readers, for coming along on this seven-year ride and for being such a big part of it.
-I can’t wait to find out what the upcoming year brings!
+I want to thank you, my readers, for coming along on this ride and for being such a big part of it.
+I can’t wait to see what the future holds!